-Once a guest checks out, we send them an email asking them to review their stay with you.
+Once a guest checks out, we send an email to ask them to review their stay with you.
 They have 90 days to do this.

 Guests select an overall score from 1 to 10 to rate their experience at your property.
 This is the only question guests are required to answer before they can submit their review.
-The average of these overall scores becomes your Guest Review Score, which we display once you’ve received at least three reviews.
+The average of these overall scores becomes your Guest Review Score, which we display once you receive at least three reviews.

-We also ask your guests to rate your property in these six specific areas:
+We also ask guests to rate your property in these 6 specific areas:

-All of these ratings are optional, and they don’t count towards your Guest Review Score.
+All of these ratings are optional and don’t count toward your Guest Review Score.

 Guests can then provide more optional ratings, but these are about different topics for different guests, such as WiFi and breakfast.
-These also don’t count towards your Guest Review Score.
+They don’t count toward your Guest Review Score either.

-Finally, we encourage guests to provide open feedback, but this is also optional.
+Last, we encourage guests to provide open feedback, which is also optional.
 Their responses can give you helpful insights into your property’s performance.
-They can also be useful for travellers to find out more about your property before booking a stay.
+They can also be useful for travelers to find out more about your property before booking a stay.